Bluhry/Portfolio/README.md

 A strong team member also understands their role while recognizing how it connects to others.
 Whether acting as a developer, product owner, or tester in simulated scenarios, I learned that collaboration between roles improves outcomes.
 Clear expectations and proactive communication reduce rework and increase overall efficiency.

 Ultimately, good teamwork in software development means contributing to a shared objective, remaining adaptable to change, and supporting continuous improvement.

+On CS 305 project, code base and document
+Artemis Financial, a consulting company that develops financial plans for clients, wanted to improve the security of its wed application by ensuring secure communication and verifying data integrity.
+I identified concerns in the app and improved it by implementing SHA-256 hashing for data verification and configuring HTTPS using SSL/TLS.
+This ensured that data could not be easily intercepted or altered.
+Coding securely is important because it protects sensitive information, maintains user trust, and reduces the risk of breaches.
+One of the more challenging parts of the project was interpreting the OWASP Dependency-Check results, since many vulnerabilities came from outdated dependencies rather than my own code.
+This helped understand how to evaluate real-world security risks.
+I added layers of security through hashing and encrypted communication.
+To verify functionality and security, I tested the app manually and confirmed it ran correctly over HTTPS.

+Tools and practices used in this project included Java Keytool for certificate generation, Spring Boot configuration for HTTPS, and OWASP Dependency-Check for vulnerability scanning.
+This project demonstrates my ability to identify vulnerabilities, implement secure coding practices, and validate application security.